 Maple Hill Residence Hall at the University of Arkansas Fayetteville, AR / Under Construction

-The +/-1.9 acre designed landscape, site amenities, and associated site improvements surrounding the proposed Maple Hill Central Housing Community will be an appropriately welcoming and inclusive landscape setting, integrating this new facility into the existing Maple Hill district and campus environment.
+Maple Hill Central Housing Community will be an appropriately welcoming landscape setting, integrating this new facility into the existing Maple Hill district and campus environment.
 The site design provides a pedestrian focused environment that takes advantage of the topographical challenges of the site.
 The intent is to provide engaging outdoor spaces, that successfully navigate the existing site topography to foster a sense of community and increase opportunity for engagement between students.
-The design creates intuitive and accessible points of entry, seamlessly stitching the new community into the fabric of Maple Hill, while taking advantage of views and vistas to the arboretum and cam-pus beyond.
+The design creates intuitive and accessible points of entry, seamlessly stitching the new community into the fabric of Maple Hill, while taking advantage of views and vistas to the arboretum and campus beyond.
 Canopy trees and landscaped areas will help dissipate rainfall, encourage infiltration, and slow stormwater runoff from the site.
-In coordination with McClelland Consulting Engineers, Inc. site stormwater will be managed through a combination of bioretention areas, rain gardens, pervious paving, and bioswales providing green infrastructure.
+In coordination with McClelland Consulting Engineers, Inc. rainwater will be managed through a combination of underground detention, rain gardens, and bioswales providing green infrastructure.

 Client | University of Arkansas